adamnstone/DisabilityForewarningSystem-ANS/README.md

 ## Project Overview

 Tourette Syndrome is a neurodevelopmental disorder characterized by making involuntary movements and vocalizations, called tics.
-For individuals with severe tics, movements and vocalizations can be misinterpreted as intoxication or aggression by law enforcement, leading to escalation.
+For individuals with severe tics, their movements and vocalizations can be misinterpreted as intoxication or aggression by law enforcement, leading to escalation.

 The Disability Forewarning System is a device that drivers with Tourette's install in their cars to prevent police from misinterpreting tics at a traffic stop.
 The device attaches to the rear window of a car and has an ePaper display that remains out of sight until a driver presses a button housed in the cup holder.
 Once pressed, the ePaper display is rotated into view by a servo motor controlled over Bluetooth and displays the message "Driver Has Tourette Syndrome."
 By informing officers that a driver has Tourette's, a potentially dangerous situation can be defused.